 RTP Company can provide guidance and material data for customers doing their own CAE analysis.
 We have a proprietary company database and can do in-house testing and curve-fitting for both standard and custom materials.
 Your custom materials data will be processed with RTP Company’s strict confidentiality procedures.
 If you do not find the RTP material you’re looking for in your injection molding software database, contact us!
 We have over 400 materials characterized for flow simulation and if your material is not already characterized, we can help you understand the details of how the material will behave and the level of testing required to accurately predict its behavior during molding.
 RTP Company understands that the better the predictions are from the start, the better the overall project outcomes will be.
 With that being said, even if a reasonable material model doesn’t exist, we’ll test it for you!

-For more information, view our Computer-Aided Engineering Support Services Brochure…View Brochure
+For more information, view our Part Design Guidelines for Injection Molded Thermoplastics Brochure…View Brochure